 Keep the Floor and All Surfaces Clean

 Babies and toddlers spend a lot of time on the floor, so it’s vital to keep it clean.
-Regular vacuuming is a priority, whether your helper uses a robot-vacuum-cleaner or a standard one.
+Regular vacuuming is a priority, whether your domestic helper uses a robot-vacuum-cleaner or a standard one.
 For rugs, it’s well worth using a steam cleaner to make sure bacteria is killed.
-For hard floors, use a disinfectant solution and ask them to mop daily.
-In addition to floors, keep anything within grasping range of little hands hygienic by using anti-bacterial products.
-This is particularly recommended if they’re cleaning kitchen cupboards that sit under kitchen worktops.
-Cabinets are a great source of interest for little ones so make sure your helper is cleaning kitchen cupboards thoroughly, both inside and out.
+For hard floors, use a disinfectant solution and ask your domestic helper to mop daily.
+In addition to floors, keep anything within grasping a range of little hands hygienic by using anti-bacterial products.
+This is particularly recommended if there are cleaning kitchen cupboards under kitchen worktops.
+Cabinets are also a great source of interest for little ones so make sure your domestic helper is cleaning kitchen cupboards thoroughly, both inside and out.

 Sterilize All Feeding Equipment

 Feeding equipment goes into babies’ mouths so it’s important these are always completely clean.
 It’s not just the bottle that requires constant cleaning though, everything that comes with it does too.
 That means the brush, bottle holders and any sterilising equipment.
 Make sure your domestic helper keeps on top of cleaning here, and keep everything sterilised and hygienic.

 Washing feeding equipment is one thing, but it’s also important to be careful with how we dry and store these items.
 Ensure your domestic helper lets them air dry completely before storing them to prevent any germs or even mould from growing.
 If she is preparing baby food in the kitchen make sure she washes utensils with detergent and warm water, and stores in the same way.
 And remember: by cleaning kitchen cupboards regularly she’ll be keeping your storage area hygienic and not undoing all that hard work sterilising those baby bottles.